01101sam/Comfortable-Youtube/README.md

 Repository: <https://github.com/01101sam/Comfortable-Youtube>

 Features:
-- Skip ads (Only in watch page)
+- Remove all ads
-- Remove "Are you there" notify box
+- Remove "Are you there" prompt
 - Audio mode
-- Block YouTube tracing
+- Remove YouTube tracing
+- Restore Download feature for normal user

 Please suggest more ideas to me, you can share your idea(s) in